PrateekSane/cs130-final-project/README.md

 When a tag is pushed to the `master` branch, the CI script will additionally deliver and/or deploy the built artifact(s).
 The script can also be configured to create a Github release based on the tag.

+### CI/CD triggering steps

 In order to manually trigger the CI/CD scripts, either make a pull request to the main branch or merge your pull request from the main branch.
-If any of the builds fail, the build can manually be re run from the actions tab on the repo.
+If any of the builds fail, the build can manually be re-run from the actions tab on the repo.